Cody Simpson: 2012 - 2014: Paradise, Surfers Paradise and Dancing with the Stars

-2015–2018: Free, Cody Simpson and the Tide, and Wave One
+2015 - 2018: Free, Cody Simpson and the Tide, and Wave One

-Simpson's album Free was scheduled to be released on 23 June 2015 then was pushed back to 10 July.
-Simpson performed the first single, "Flower" on Good Morning America on 6 February 2015.
+Cody Simpson's album Free was scheduled to be released on 23 June 2015 then was pushed back to 10 July.
+Cody Simpson performed the first single, "Flower" on Good Morning America on 6 February 2015.
 It is his first album as an independent artist since leaving Atlantic Records to create his own label, Coast House.
 The album was produced by Cisco Adler and includes songwriting collaborations with G. Love and Donavon Frankenreiter.
 John Mayer served as a sounding board.
-Cody performed his single "New Problems" on NBC's Today show on 13 July 2015.
-On 1 November 2015 it has been reported that Cody took a break from his long term solo career to start up a new band with his close mates Adrian Cota and Khari Mateen.
+Cody Simpson performed his single "New Problems" on NBC's Today show on 13 July 2015.
+On 1 November 2015 it has been reported that Cody Simpson took a break from his long term solo career to start up a new band with his close mates Adrian Cota and Khari Mateen.

-In 2017, Simpson formed a new band billed as Cody Simpson and the Tide, making their debut with the single "Waiting for the Tide".
-Cody and the Tide is composed of Cody Simpson on vocals and guitar, Adrian Cota on drums and Shareef "Reef" Addo on bass.

-Cody and the Tide released their debut EP, entitled Wave One, in the fall of 2017.
+In 2017, Cody Simpson formed a new band billed as Cody Simpson and the Tide, making their debut with the single "Waiting for the Tide".
+Cody Simpson and the Tide is composed of Cody Simpson on vocals and guitar, Adrian Cota on drums and Shareef "Reef" Addo on bass.
+Cody Simpson and the Tide released their debut EP, entitled Wave One, in the fall of 2017.
 The music is a blend of pop, rock, blues, and surf-rock genres.
 The band used their varying influences and musical tastes to create Wave One.
 In their four-track EP, Simpson sings of love, unity, environmentalism and ocean conservation.
-The EP's debut single, "Waiting for the Tide", was inspired by a poem Simpson wrote that tackled topics such as rising water levels and ocean conservation.
+The EP's debut single, "Waiting for the Tide", was inspired by a poem Cody Simpson wrote that tackled topics such as rising water levels and ocean conservation.
 In August 2018, the band released "Underwater" music video song.
-In October, Cody and the Tide went on a short tour of southern California to perform their EP.
+In October, Cody Simpson and the Tide went on a short tour of southern California to perform their EP.
 In early 2019, after almost three years together, the band split up.

-2019–present: Return to solo work
+2019 - present: Return to solo work

-After parting ways with his band and focusing on his solo career again, Simpson released the song Golden Thing he wrote for Miley Cyrus on 18 October 2019 which crossed over 49 million streams on Spotify.
+After parting ways with his band and focusing on his solo career again, Cody Simpson released the song Golden Thing he wrote for Miley Cyrus on 18 October 2019 which crossed over 49 million streams on Spotify.
 In the same year, he participated on The Masked Singer Australia, as the "Robot" and went on to win the show.
 In April 2022, Simpson released a self-titled album, his first in six years, which he had recorded during a swimming training break in 2020.
-Simpson also released music videos for singles "Nice To Meet You", and "Let Go" on YouTube and Spotify.
-In November, Simpson performed the Australian National Anthem at the Lexus Melbourne Cup and the AFL Women's Grand Final.
-Simpson performed a rendition of the Nat King Cole song "The Christmas Song" at the 85th annual Carols by Candlelight held in Melbourne in December 2022.
+Cody Simpson also released music videos for singles "Nice To Meet You", and "Let Go" on YouTube and Spotify.
+In November, Cody Simpson performed the Australian National Anthem at the Lexus Melbourne Cup and the AFL Women's Grand Final.
+Cody Simpson performed a rendition of the Nat King Cole song "The Christmas Song" at the 85th annual Carols by Candlelight held in Melbourne in December 2022.